Nele Karajlić

-Nenad Janković (Ненад Јанковић; /sh/; born 11 December 1962), known as Dr Nele Karajlić (Др Неле Карајлић), is a Yugoslav and Bosnian Serb musician, composer, comedian, actor, writer and television director living and working in Belgrade, Serbia.
+Nenad Janković (Ненад Јанковић; /sh/; born 11 December 1962), known as Dr Nele Karajlić (Др Неле Карајлић), is a Bosnian musician, composer, comedian, actor, writer and television director living and working in Belgrade, Serbia.
 One of the founders of the New Primitivism cultural movement in his hometown of Sarajevo, he was also the lead singer and co-author for one of former Yugoslavia's best known bands, Zabranjeno Pušenje (No Smoking).

 Karajlić also co-created and participated in TV shows Top lista nadrealista (The Surrealist Hit Parade) and Složna braća.
 During the Bosnian War, he moved to Belgrade where he formed one of two descendant factions of Zabranjeno Pušenje.
 That splinter of the band was joined by filmmaker Emir Kusturica, and renamed it The No Smoking Orchestra.

 Early life

 Janković was born on 11 December 1962, in Sarajevo, SFR Yugoslavia, present day Bosnia and Herzegovina into a middle-class family.
 His father Srđan Janković was a linguist and professor of Oriental sciences at the University of Sarajevo's Faculty of Philosophy.
 In his youth, Nenad was a mischievous kid with short attention span.

 Following in his father's footsteps, Janković also studied Orientalism at the same school where his father taught.
 However, as his music and TV career took off, the studies were no longer a priority and he never finished them.

 He initially took a nom de guerre "Dr Nele Karajlić" as an inside joke.
 The name was supposed to recall the wartime practice of Partisan conspirators from World War II, who were lionized in state-sponsored movies and television series.
 The surname Karajlić vaguely recalls Bosnian Muslim ancestry, obfuscating his Serbian ancestry, despite the fact that it was entirely fabricated.
 Other Zabranjeno Pušenje members and friends were similarly and misleadingly nicknamed.
 "It later proved to be useful," he once said, "since no one outside our group could really tell which nationality we were when the pre-war ethnic tensions started".